Copper price forecast for 2020 and beyond

 Supply and demand

-The world’s supply of copper comes mainly from underground mines and from recycling existing products.
+The world’s supply of comes mainly from underground mines and from recycling existing products.
 In fact, copper is one of the most recycled metals because it can be fused repeatedly without losing its chemical or physical properties.

-Despite increased demand for copper produced from ore in recent years, increases in reserves have grown, and there is more identified copper available to the world than at any other time in history, according to the United States Geological Survey, a US government agency.
+Despite increased demand for produced from ore in recent years, increases in reserves have grown, and there is more identified copper available to the world than at any other time in history, according to the United States Geological Survey, a US government agency.